xaviersolau/BlazorJsonLocalization/README.md

 * For Blazor Server Side:

-First add the `using Microsoft.AspNetCore.Localization` directive and update your `ConfigureServices` method in the `Startup.cs` file:
+First add the `using Microsoft.AspNetCore.Localization` and `using SoloX.BlazorJsonLocalization` directives then update your `ConfigureServices` method in the `Startup.cs` file:

 ```csharp